ARTbio/springday/docs/uploads.md

     Without waiting for the complete download of SRR031716_1.fastq.gz, you can repeat the previous steps 1, 2, 3 and 4.
 Just Click on `File 2` instead of `File 1` in step 4

+Then, to save time, stop the tools (by clicking the small cross) and go to the next section.

 ----

 ### Importing data from data libraries